 There are about 200 plant varieties in our garden.

-The picture above to right is Canna Panache and is more beautiful that it looks here.
+The picture above to the right is Canna Panache and is more beautiful that it looks here.

-I have plenty of plants for sale each year the proceeds of which eventually will go to charity.
+I have plenty of plants for sale each year, the proceeds of which eventually will go to charity.
 My general rule is 50% to charity this year and 50% in the pot to buy more plant material next year and hopefully raise more money.
 There is always a good selection of Cannas.
-If you are interested and are near enough to pop round then please let me know.
+If you are interested and are near enough to pop round then please let me know via Facebook.
 I had some success using Gumtree in 2018 but the heat put people off.
-I will try again in 2019.
+I tried again in 2019 and did very well.

 If I have a regret with gardening it is that I did not get the bug far sooner.